 Then, at this point, Jung makes a profound psychological observation:

 ...
 The meaningful connection is the product on the one hand of projection

 and on the other of round and cylindrical forms which embody the

 projected meaning and have always symbolized the union of opposites.

 So, after that extended quote by Jung, I return to the merry-go-round.
-By this point you yourself may well have put together this enchanting connection of the theme park's "merry-go-round" and the round, cylindrical objects we see in the sky in some strange as-of-yet not understood process of enchantment by which we psychically extend our search for wholeness.
+By this point you yourself may well have put together this enchanting connection of the theme park's "merry-go-round" and the enchantment of saucers flying through our skies in some strange process where we psychically extend our search for wholeness.
 This comes at a time of dark despair when the unity of humankind is threatened by political ideologies, and our planet itself is threatened by human destructive acts.